Rahilkhan0/Store-Rating-Application-using-MERN-Stack/README.md

 Link : https://store-rating-application-lilac.vercel.app/
+Admin Credentail: Email rahil.apsit.5426@gmail.com Password : Rahil@123 Use admin credential to check all the functionality of admin
 # Store Rating Web Application

 This web application allows users to rate stores registered on the platform.
 It features a role-based access control system, offering different functionalities to System Administrators, Normal Users, and Store Owners.